Trinity Mountains

-They are protected within the Shasta-Trinity National Forest.
+They are protected within the Shasta–Trinity National Forest.

 Geography

 The Trinity Mountains run in a southwest-northeasterly direction for 30–35 mi.
 The subrange runs between Trinity Lake and Lake Shasta, around 17 mi northwest of Redding.

 Peaks of the Trinity Mountains rise to elevations of 4000 ft in the southwest, and to more than 7200 ft in the northeast.
-Mount Eddy is the highest peak, at 9,037 ft (2,754 m), which is highest point of the northern segment of Pacific Coast Ranges within the lower forty-eight states.
+Mount Eddy is the highest peak, at 9,037 ft (2,754 m), and is the highest point of the northern segment of the Pacific Coast Ranges within the lower forty-eight states.

 Recreation

 Places for outdoor recreation in the Trinity Mountains and their foothills include: